-In 2007, they published the Consensus Statement for Standard of Care in Spinal Muscular Atrophy, addressing common medical problems, diagnostic strategy, recommendations for assessment and monitoring, and therapeutic intervention in each care area.
-An updated standard of care document reflecting advances in the treatment of spinal muscular atrophy is currently in development.2
+In 2007, they published the first Consensus Statement for Standard of Care in Spinal Muscular Atrophy – important guidelines which were adopted by clinicians around the world.
+An updated standard of care document reflecting recent advances in the understanding and treatment of spinal muscular atrophy was recently published in 2018.1,2

 The level of care may range from proactive to palliative

-Refers to procedures that address both acute problems and the day-to-day management of a child’s medical needs, including but not limited to:2
+Refers to procedures that address both acute problems and the day-to-day management of a child’s medical needs, including but not limited to:1,2

 Focuses on prevention and relief of suffering to support the best possible quality of life.
 This may include:3,4